mwshinn/mwshinn.github.io/index.md

   [read this paper on best practices](https://doi.org/10.1371/journal.pcbi.1005510).
 - [The Free Software Foundation](http://fsf.org) protects the digital freedom of software users and developers.
-- The [Ada Initiative](http://adainitiative.org/) is a project to support women in computing.
 - [MuseScore](http://www.musescore.org) is a free software music composition program.
 I also used to build the [GNU/Linux nightlies](http://prereleases.musescore.org/linux/nightly/).